tweenrex/tweenrex/README.md

 ### Setup for NPM

 Run this command to install from npm.
-TweenRex and TyrannoScrollus will be added to the window.
 ```bash
 npm install tweenrex --save
 ```